headius/rubyflux/README.md

 Usage
 =====

-Here's an example session for using FastRuby today:
+Here's an example session for using RubyFlux today:

 ```
 # First need to build the compiler's jar